ssharmin95/healing-through-tech/README.md

 1. **Open the website** in your browser.
 2. **Use the sidebar menu** to explore different sections:
-   - Encouragement, KindBot, Stretching, Resources, Therapist Dashboard.
+   - Encouragement, Zen Quotes, KindBot, Stretching, Resources, Therapist Dashboard.
+3. **Get inspirational quotes** from the Zen Quotes section to promote mindfulness.
-3. **Enter your ZIP code** in the Resources section to find nearby help.
+4. **Enter your ZIP code** in the Resources section to find nearby help.
-4. **Stretch and refresh** anytime using the visual stretch cards and instructions.
+5. **Stretch and refresh** anytime using the visual stretch cards and instructions.
-5. **Click Notion** to open your therapist dashboard and journal workspace.
+6. **Click Notion** to open your therapist dashboard and journal workspace.

 ---